"here in my secret pocket" [MAZA]

 Sherlock Holmes with a multi-tool?
 Stranger things have happened.
 At various times, from a jumble of sandwiches, flasks, cigar-cases, tobacco pouches, and pipes, the following items appear from Holmes's pockets: a jemmy, screwdrivers, a compass, a measuring tape, a magnifying lens, and, by implication, even a can opener and a corkscrew.

-In part two of “The EDC of Sherlock Holmes,” we shall investigate the great multiplex knife tradition of Sheffield, follow the footsteps of Sherlock Holmes through 1890’s Switzerland, and attempt to envision the ultimate Sherlockian pocket tool.
+In Part 2 of “The EDC of Sherlock Holmes,” we shall investigate the great multiplex knife tradition of Sheffield, follow the footsteps of Sherlock Holmes through 1890’s Switzerland, and attempt to envision the ultimate Sherlockian pocket tool.